Identifying Causes of Short-Term Stress

 - The most recent stressful event you experienced.

-- How happy you feel now, using a subjective assessment on a scale of -10 (the most unhappy you've ever been) to +10 (the happiest you've been).
-As well as this, write down the mood you're feeling.
+- How happy you feel now, using a subjective assessment on a scale of 0 (the most unhappy you've ever been) to 10 (the happiest you've been).
+Also, write down the mood you're feeling.

-- The fundamental cause of the stress (being as honest and objective as possible).
+- The fundamental cause of the stress (be as honest and objective as possible).

 You may also want to note: